nrkno/transcriber-frontend/backend/README.md

 - Turn on the Firebase Realtime Database and Storage.
 - Edit `.firebaserc` with the name of your Firebase projects.
 - Install the Firebase CLI: `npm install -g firebase-tools`
-- Use the default bucket in Firebase Storage, or create a new one, and set up environment variables with the names of the two buckets you just created: `firebase functions:config:set bucket.name="name-of-bucket"`
+- Use the default bucket in Firebase Storage, or create a new one, and set up environment variables with the names of the two buckets you just created, along with your Google Analytics account ID: `firebase functions:config:set bucket.name="name-of-bucket" analytics.account_id="UA-XXXXXX-XX"`
 - Enable the [Google Speech API](https://console.developers.google.com/apis/api/speech.googleapis.com/overview).
 - After deploying the cloud function for the first time, you might want to increase the memory allocation to 2 GB and the timeout to 540 seconds.